borzilleri/clipper/README.md

 * Minor formatting differences

 I have attempted to maintain compatability for the config file, command-line options, and snippet files.
 However, the code is not _exactly_ the same, and I have made some opinionated choices around format and whitespace.
+The result is that the output format may differ slightly.

 ## Ok, but why did I make this?